 Consumer Insight: Hungry consumers left waiting are unforgiving.
 The food delivery options now available at the touch of a button means consumer loyalty is a thing of the past – let them down and we risk never getting their business again.
 Business Insight: Through analysis of real-time order volume data we found that supply & demand were highly localized and varied significantly at any one time among restaurants.
 A busy restaurant could have an average wait time of 90 minutes, struggling to fulfil orders and offering a sub-optimal customer experience, while a quiet restaurant elsewhere could have a wait time of 30 minutes, with unused capacity.
 15% sales potential was lost because of capacity limitations in accepting orders.

-How did we make this a reality?
 1. We divided Singapore into more than 25 neighbourhoods using Google’s hyper-local targeting capability.
 2. We set up a real-time data feed (API) into McDonald’s nation-wide delivery management system to access customer delivery wait time by neighbourhood every 5 minutes.
 3. Using a custom-built coding script, neighbourhoods were then categorised as high, medium or low capacity in real time as demand fluctuated.
 4. We established a set of capacity-based media activation rules in Google AdWords that would determine how aggressive spends would be in that neighbourhood and what messages would be served – all optimised in real-time.
 If capacity went up so did search spend levels and the creative celebrated a lower wait time.
 If capacity went down search spend levels dropped.
 Ads were paused altogether in neighbourhoods that were not able to deliver due to high demand.

-This case clearly demonstrates the elevated role of media to create an impactful business solution through the smart use of real-time data, in a global first for any brand in any category.
-To maintain competitive advantage for McDelivery (McDonald’s food delivery service),we identified a way to maximise McDonald’s biggest strengths – the breadth of their store network and the depth of their owned data.
+This case clearly demonstrates the elevated role of media to create an impactful business solution through the smart use of data, in a global first for any brand in any category.
+To maintain competitive advantage for McDelivery (McDonald’s food delivery service), we identified a way to maximise McDonald’s biggest strengths – the breadth of their store network and the depth of their owned data.
 We created an agile search ad delivery system, which responded to real-time restaurant capacity to dynamically change ad-spend and messaging in each delivery neighbourhood.
 This is a success in Singapore and has started going global.

 To maintain a competitive advantage, we had to identify how we maximise McDonald’s biggest strengths – the breadth of their store network and the depth of their owned data - to unlock the potential of every restaurant.
 We focused our attention on a new use of paid search as it consistently delivered maximum ROI for McDelivery.
 Partnering with Google, we developed a global first for any brand in any category; mapping real-time restaurant-level data against paid search spends level via a live API.
 If demand spiked in an area and delivery wait time was compromised, search spend decreased immediately in response.
 In areas where there was excess capacity, spends were pushed up and the ad copy celebrated the low wait time.
 Each restaurant across 25+ zones in Singapore was able to churn the optimal level of orders, resulting in better use of ad-dollars efficiency and a better customer experience.